Quantitative Geometric Control in Linear Kinetic Theory: Introduction

 \end{hypothesis}

 \begin{remark} Whether the previous spectral gap condition holds for the operator $\cL$ is a standard question discussed in \cref{ss:local-coerc-concrete}.
-Note that $\cL$ and $w$ could depend on $x$, provided conditions and estimates on them are made uniform in $x$, i.e.\ degeneracy is entirely captured by $\sigma$. \end{remark}
+Note that $\cL$ and $w$ could depend on $x$, provided conditions and estimates on them are made uniform in $x$, i.e.\ degeneracy is entirely captured by $\sigma$.
+The theory could also cover cases with a degenerate spectral gap, i.e.\ \(w\) goes to zero towards infinity, which is then compensated by a suitable growth in \(\sigma\). \end{remark}

 \begin{hypothesis}[Boundary compatibility] The operator $\cR$ is real and bounded in $L^2(\Gamma_+, \mathrm{d}\nu)$ and is contractive.
 There is $C_r>0$ such that for any $g \in L^2(\Gamma_+, \mathrm{d} \nu)$ and $\varphi \in L^\infty(\Gamma_+)$ it holds that